FreddyFunk/libbmpread/README.md

 the code makes that aren't guaranteed by the C standard: 1) `CHAR_BIT == 8` (note: if this is violated, compilation will fail), and 2) two's complement integer storage; deviations from these assumptions are extremely rare in the wild.
-I've also made use of `<stdint.h>`, which is technically a C99 feature, but is common in practice even for non-compliant compilers.
+I've also made use of `<stdint.h>` and `ptrdiff_t`, which I believe are technically C99 features, but are common in practice even for non-compliant compilers.

-I've taken precautions to prevent some common bugs that can have security impact, such as integer overflows, but I haven't done a thorough audit, nor am I an expert at writing hardened "C/C++" code.
-This means that libbmpread isn't guaranteed not to be rife with exploits.
-Please only use it on trusted images.
+I've taken every precaution to prevent common bugs that can have security impact, such as integer overflows that might lead to buffer overruns.
+I believe it's impossible to cause libbmpread to do anything besides properly load a file or fail with error, even on maliciously crafted files.
+I haven't done a thorough audit, nor am I an expert at writing hardened "C/C++" code, so take my belief with a grain of salt.

 Tests
 -----